Exciting Educational Adventures in Da Nang with kids

 It’s a real-life fire-breathing dragon!

-Twice a week, on Saturdays and Sundays, the dragon bridge breathes out fire blasts for everyone to see.
-It alternates blasts of fire with sprays of water, both of which are fun to see!
-But watch out.
+Three times a week, on Fridays, Saturdays, and Sundays, the dragon bridge breathes out fire blasts for everyone to see.
+The bridge actually alternates blasts of fire with sprays of water, both of which are fun to see.
+But watch out!
 If you choose to watch the show from the bridge itself, you may get wet!

 The show itself only lasts a few minutes and it starts at 9pm sharp, so you’ll want to be sure to get into place ahead of time.
-We chose to spend a few hours in the Son Tra Night Market (located at the base of the bridge) before the show.
-When it was time for the show, we grabbed some seats and a cup of peach tea at one of the street vendors facing the bridge just as the festivities started.
+We like to spend the hours leading up to the show shopping and eating our weight in street food in the Son Tra Night Market before the show.
+For the show itself, you can either grab some seats in or around the market, or head up to one of the nearby rooftop bars to get the best possible view!

-Is this the most educational field trip on this list?
-Not really.
-But it is a ton of fun, and a great way to introduce the concept of dragons as a part of Vietnamese mythology!
+Is this the most educational field trip in Da Nang?
+Eh, not really.
+But it is a ton of fun!

 Get out of the city and explore nature at Son Tra Mountain (Monkey Mountain)

-If you’re looking for a way to get outside the city and into nature for a few hours, Son Tra Mountain makes an excellent choice!
-The Son Tra Peninsula, where the mountain is located, is a protected area and home to a wide variety of interesting animals.
-These include Asian bears, cloud leopards, and, of course, monkeys!
+If you’re looking for a way to get outside the city and into nature for a few hours, the Son Tra peninsula is an excellent choice!
+The Son Tra Peninsula, better known as Monkey Mountain, is a protected area and home to a wide variety of interesting animals.
+While these include Asian bears, cloud leopards, and more, the only wildlife you’re likely to encounter are the namesake monkeys!

 The most popular, though not the most common, species of monkey on Son Tra is the endangered Red-Shanked Douc Langur.
-While other langur species can be found around southeast Asia, these particular monkeys are endemic to Vietnam and Laos.
-That means this is one of only a few places in the world where they can be seen in the wild!
+While other langur species can be found around southeast Asia, these particular monkeys are endemic to just Vietnam and Laos.
+That means Da Nang, Vietnam is one of the only places in the world where red-shanked duocs can be seen in the wild!

-If you’re hoping to see some, it’s best to join a guided hike of the mountain, since the guides often have a better idea of the locations where the doucs hang out.
-Even so, seeing them on your trip is not guaranteed, as they are fairly private creatures.
+If your time is short and you’re hoping to spot some, it’s best to join a guided hike of the mountain, since the guides often have a better idea of what they’re looking for and may be more able to spot them.
+Seeing them on your trip is not guaranteed, as they are fairly private creatures.

 (Google Maps) Free Entry

 Note: There are mixed reviews on Google Maps stating that the resort staff is blocking off access to the tree for non-resort guests.
-You may be allowed past, or you may not be, and unfortunately it’s hit or miss.
+We didn’t encounter this on our trip, but, especially if hiking without a local in your group, be aware that this may happen.

 Lady Buddha Statue

-If you look towards Son Tra from almost any of Da Nang’s coastal areas, you’ll be able to see this magnificent statue.
-The Lady Buddha statue is the tallest statue in Vietnam, standing at 67m (220ft).
+If you look towards Son Tra from basically anywhere along Da Nang’s coast, you’ll be able to see this magnificent statue.
+The Lady Buddha statue is the tallest statue in all of Vietnam, standing at 67m (220ft).
 That’s roughly the same size as a 20-story building!

 Learn about the Flavors of Da Nang at Cho Con Market